dougEfresh/fireblocks-sdk-rs/docs/ContractInteractionsApi.md

 > models::WriteCallFunctionResponseDto write_call_function(contract_address, base_asset_id, write_call_function_dto, idempotency_key)
 Call a write function

 Call a write function on a deployed contract by blockchain native asset id and contract address.
 This creates an onchain transaction, thus it is an async operation.
-It returns a transaction id that can be polled for status check.  </br>Endpoint Permission: Admin, Non-Signing Admin.
+It returns a transaction id that can be polled for status check.  </br>Endpoint Permission: Owner, Admin, Non-Signing Admin, Signer, and Editor.

 ### Parameters